Shadow-07-07/Rock-Paper-Scissor/README.md

 # Rock Paper Scissor Game

-A simple rock-paper-sciccor game using Html, CSS and Javascript
+A simple rock-paper-scissor game using Html, CSS and Javascript